Connecticut State Police Patch STATE OF CONNECTICUT

 Troopers from Troop K Receive Service Awards

-State Police Troopers from Troop K in Colchester received awards for service during a ceremony Wednesday, April 12, at the Connecticut State Police Training Academy in Meriden.
+State Police Troopers from Troop K in Colchester received awards for service during a ceremony on Wednesday, November 29, at the Connecticut State Police Training Academy in Meriden.

-Twice a year, the Connecticut State Police honors troopers who demonstrated bravery and outstanding service in the line of duty.
-The ceremony also honors men and women serving in local and federal law enforcement agencies and those serving as first responders.
-Award winners received medals and certificates from Department of Public Safety Commissioner Leonard C. Boyle and Governor M. Jodi Rell.
+Twice a year, the Connecticut State Police honors Troopers who demonstrated bravery and outstanding service in the line of duty.
+The ceremony also honors men and women serving in local and federal law enforcement agencies and those serving as first responders, as well as civilians.
+Award winners received medals and certificates from Department of Public Safety Commissioner Leonard C. Boyle and State Police Colonel Edward Lynch.

 Troop K barracks of the Connecticut State Police, located in Colchester, is proud have several individual award winners from the troop.